Trello Review 2024: Software Cost, App Features, Pros & Cons

 Here's the hard truth:

-Although Trello has millions of fans who use the platform daily, it's not designed for everyone.
+Although Trello has millions of fans who use the platform daily and it ranks as one of the best apps for work from home, it's not designed for everyone.

 At the end of the day, the best way to know if Trello is the right tool for you is to give it a try.
 There's a 14-day free trial that lets you test all the features from the Premium plan, which can help you make up your mind.
 Good luck!